htruong/ezpi4me/README.md

 Freedom from binary blobs shouldn't be hard or expensive.

-This is after a person said, "you need to make it easy for us mere morals, man."
+This is after a person said, "you need to make it easy for us mere mortals."

 One doesn't need to be an electrical engineer to do be able to clean the ME on your computer.
 Just run some simple commands and connect 6 wires to